 The remarkable 50 cm tongues are perfect for grabbing food off tree branches.

 They are strong and long, able to wrap around food and pull it off.

 There’s another reason.
 A mother uses her long tongue to clean all the birth juices off her calf.

-Amazingly, giraffe can stand pretty much from the moment they are born.
+Amazingly, giraffes can stand pretty much from the moment they are born.
 All healthy calves can walk within 30 minutes of being in the world.
-Unhealthy calves don’t make it unfortunately.
-Within 24 hours they will probably be eaten.
+Unhealthy calves don’t make it, unfortunately.

 Have you ever seen a giraffe run?
 It’s an enchanting sight, with long loping strides across the wilderness.

 Newborn calves are quick to learn and are up and running within 24 hours.
 That’s pretty essential when you are living with lions.

 Look closely at any giraffe and you’ll see two protruding little horns on their head.
 Scientists call these so-called ‘horns’, ossicones.